sarumaj/unbabelizer/README.md

 - `--exclude-patterns`: Patterns to exclude (optional)
 - `--mapping-file`: Babel mapping file (optional)
 - `--line-width`: Line width for .po files (optional)

+Run `unbabelizer --help` to see all available options.

 Settings from the CLI override those in `pyproject.toml`.